Defending Against Retaliation Claims

 - Demonstrating a commitment to preventing retaliation at the management level by training managers on what retaliation is and their legal obligations to prevent retaliation.

-- Putting systems in place that enable and encourage employees to report hazards, safety concerns, and acts of retaliation through multiple channels.
+- Putting systems in place that enable and encourage employees to report hazards, safety concerns, and acts of retaliation through internal channels.
 Make sure these systems protect the reporting employee’s confidentiality.

 - Documenting the process for receiving and responding to reports of retaliation, including the investigation and resolution procedure.